boldbi/bold-bi-docs/docs/site-administration/integrations/failure-logs.md

 ![Webhook Failure Logs](/static/assets/site-administration/images/webhook-failure-logs.png#width=60%)

-You can view webhook failure logs for a specific event and date by following the steps:
+To view webhook failure logs for a specific event and date, follow these steps:

 1. Open the dropdown highlighted below and select any of the events you want.
 By default, all webhook event failure logs will be shown.